OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 Always record Dphase (Coppola et al., 2013).

 ## Deploying gliders in Oxygen Minimum Zones (OMZ)
+Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core (Thomsen et al., 2016) since the method has a detection limit of around 1 uM (add ref).

+Steps recommended in these regions:
+1) Do a 0/100 % calibration before and after deployment in the lab.

+2) Measure Winkler in samples with concentration higher than 20 uM, typically in the mixed layer during the deployment and/or recovery.
+The Winkler method is also a problem when there is a strong vertical gradient, typically found in OMZ regions.
+Thus calibration points below the mixed layer are often not suitable.
+Look for regions with weak vertical gradients.

+3) Park the glider for a few hours in the OMZ core at different temperatures to get an in-situ zero calibration points.

 # Real time data processing & Quality Control